Shopping Links

 Plot Synopsis

 In the middle of the 19th century, the era of Shogun rule in Japan is nearing its end.
 Corruption in the government and warring between the factions vying for power have facilitated the rise of powerful Ninja clans, making use of lethal skills and mystic arts to attain their goals.
-But not all ninjas are evil--some are noble men, but are also apt to be manipulated by the clans they serve.
+Not all ninjas are evil--some are noble men, but are also apt to be manipulated by the clans they serve.

-Review
+Quick Review

-The Dagger of Kamui is a true anime classic, a historical epic full of action, intertwined fates, interesting characters, and subtle mysticism.
-It follows a grand quest across the changing world landscape of the 1800s, illustrating the Japanese struggle between feudal honor and individualistic emotion both on a national and personal scale.
+Switch to Quick ReviewThe Dagger of Kamui is a true anime classic, a historical epic full of action, intertwined fates, nuanced characters, and subtle mysticism.
+It follows a grand quest across the changing world landscape of the mid-1800s, illustrating the Japanese struggle between feudal honor and individualistic emotion both on a national and personal scale.
 Something like the Gone With the Wind of ninja movies, it is not a movie for every taste, but is impressive in both scope and execution for those willing to invest the time.

-I would go so far as to say the Dagger of Kamui is the ultimate ninja movie, not because of its spectacular violence or the protagonists' feats of stealth (though it has some of both), but because of its combination of grand scale, artistry, and down-to-earth human connection.
+I would go so far as to say the Dagger of Kamui is the ultimate ninja movie.
+Not because of its spectacular violence or the protagonists' feats of stealth (though it has some of both), but because of its combination of grand scale, artistry, and down-to-earth human connection.

 In most respects--length and leisurely pacing most noticeably--the Dagger of Kamui is closer to a samurai epic than a ninja flick.
-The characters, likewise, have a Japanese subtlety and depth more at home in a samurai drama--an awkward pause or thoughtful silence often replace dialogue--and the lines between good and evil are blurry enough to make things interesting.
+The characters, likewise, have a Japanese subtlety and depth more at home in a samurai drama--an awkward pause or thoughtful silence often replace dialogue.
+The lines between good and evil are also blurry enough to make things interesting.
 The slow pace will definitely put off some people, but as long as you're patient enough to let the story unfold, you'll be treated to a grand tale.

 Related Recommendations

 In a class by itself, with the closest parallel being the somewhat more action-oriented samurai drama The Hakkenden.
-Stylistically, it has some similarities to other weighty old-school classics like Harmageddon, Venus Wars, and even Akira.
-If you're interested in a very good ninja movie at the exact opposite end of the depth and style spectrum, have a look at Ninja Scroll (for gory stylized action) and Samurai Champloo (for goofy post-modern style overload).
+Stylistically, it has some similarities to other weighty old-school classics like Harmageddon, Venus Wars, and even AKIRA.
+If you're interested in a very good ninja movie at the exact opposite end of the depth and style spectrum, have a look at Ninja Scroll (for gory stylized action) and Samurai Champloo (for goofy postmodern style overload).

 US DVD Review

-Content Guide
+Parental Guide

 Rated 13-up by AnimEigo on account of some mature themes and violence.